Investing Shouldn't be Hard.

 • Investment Team with Legit Pedigree: Senior Portfolio analyst Steve Cress has serious experience.
 He founded his own hedge fund and spent many years as a Senior trader at Morgan Stanley.

-• Market Outperformance: The portfolio has outperformed the market 2.7X since inception.
+• Market Outperformance: The portfolio has outperformed the market 2.9X as of November 2nd 2024.
 I calculated a weighted average beta of just 1.06, making its performance even more intriguing.

 CONs